CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 ## Introduction

 I have an unhealthy number of film cameras.

-I used to think that I liked taking photos, but at this point I think it's time to accept that I just like hoarding the small metal boxes that take photos.
-I have maybe film cameras 120 total?
+I used to think that I liked taking photos, but at this point, I think it's time to accept that I just like hoarding the small metal boxes that take the photos.
+I have maybe 120 film cameras in total.
 Some that work, some that don't, some I've taken photos with, and some that sit on shelves just lookin' pretty.
-At some point, I'll make a post that covers each and every one of them, but since that'll take forever, this is the post you are getting instead.
+At some point, I'll make a post that covers each and every one of them, but since that'll take forever, this is the post you're getting instead.

 These are the cameras that I've actually shot film through.
-I'm not going to keep to a strict structure, but for each camera I'll try to give a brief overview, talk about the shooting experience, show some photos, maybe give some comparisons.
+I'm not going to keep to a strict structure, but for each camera, I'll try to give a brief overview, talk about the shooting experience, show some photos, and maybe give some comparisons.

-Theres a table of contents if you want to jump to a specific camera, and you can also just click on the photos to view them full size as a slide show.
+There's a table of contents if you want to jump to a specific camera, and you can also just click on the photos to view them full-size as a slideshow.

 ## Table of Contents